IST407-707/project-checkpoint-1-wellbeing-prediction/wellbeing_proposal.md

 >>Geographically Weighted Regression (GWR): Implement GWR using PySal to estimate spatially varying regression coefficients for predictors of burnout.
 Assess the spatial autocorrelation of model residuals and visualize spatial patterns of predictor effects to understand local variations in burnout risk.

 P3.
 Evaluate model performance and fine-tune parameters using techniques such as grid search or cross-validation.
-Optimize model hyperparameters to improve forecasting accuracy and robustness.
+Optimize model hyperparameters to improve forecasting accuracy.

 P3.
 Identify current geographic areas and demographics at risk of burnout.
 Generate 2- or 5-year forecast, visualize values and confidence intervals to communicate uncertainty and provide actionable insights.